jackiscool294/jackGPT5/README.md

 # jackGPT5
 this is a ai i made
-also you will need a openai api key and put it where i said on bar 102
+also you will need a openai api key and put it where i said on bar 102 to use it put it coding website and run it